IIITLucknowSWEngg/CSITTeam012/Assignment 02/Design.md

 ## 8. Conclusion

 This comprehensive **Software Design Description** provides a thorough blueprint for a robust, scalable, and user-centric ticket booking platform.
-By leveraging modern architectural principles, microservices design, and advanced technologies, the **BookMyShow Clone** is engineered to:
+By leveraging modern architectural principles, microservices design, and advanced technologies, the **BookMyShow** is engineered to:

 - Handle massive concurrent user loads during peak traffic times.
 - Provide seamless and responsive user experiences across web and mobile platforms.